DrugLT/ImDrug/README.md

 ## Datasets

-ImDrug is hosted on Google Cloud, each of the data can be accessed via https://storage.googleapis.com/imdrug_data/{$DATASET_NAME}.
+ImDrug is hosted on Google Cloud and Google Drive.

+For manual download, please use this [link](https://drive.google.com/drive/folders/16dSuqq-Fh6iGqjPL1phtQT3C_K70cCfK).

+Alternatively, if you run any of the command lines in [Running Examples](#running-examples), the necessary datasets will be automatically downloaded to the `path` specified in `./lib/config/default.py`, from https://storage.googleapis.com/imdrug_data/{$DATASET_NAME}.

 Complete list of dataset_names:
 - bbb_martins.tab